 Where is the access code I’ll need to take the test?

-Upon purchase, a confirmation page will appear, and you will receive an email containing an access code and a link to the testing page.
+Upon purchase, a confirmation page will appear, and you will receive an email containing an access code.
 If you do not receive a confirmation email sent by MMC Concussion Test, please check your spam/junk folder.

 How do I get my baseline concussion test results?